zsmartercn/Tess4Android/README.md

 If you want to modify the Tess4Android code, you can build the project locally.

 ## Versions
-Release points are tagged with [version numbers][semantic-versioning].
+Release points are tagged with [version numbers](http://semver.org/).
 A change to the major version number indicates an API change making that version incompatible with previous versions.